I Know Who Killed Me: Production

 Sivertson talked about his experience directing the film saying, "I was happy as hell to get my hands on the script.
 It's exactly the kind of thing I'm into.
 Stylistically I guess you could say the influence is Hitchcock filtered through De Palma and Lynch.
 There were echoes of some of my favorite movies in the script - stuff like Vertigo, Dressed to Kill, Twin Peaks, Blue Velvet," continuing that he wanted the movie "to play both as a dark psychological thriller and as a surreal fairy tale.
 I went for a very bright poppy look with saturated colors, particularly blues and reds."
 He concluded, "Love it or hate it, it's stuff that I wanted to see on the big screen and now I can.
 That makes me happy."

-In 2019, Sivertson revealed the existence of a three and a half hour-long director's cut, disclosing, "[...]
-To a lot of people it doesn’t make sense.
-And there were a lot of plot scenes, especially a lot of investigative FBI stuff that were just totally cut out of the movie. [...]
-I was more interested at the time with just the weirdness of it all."
-Siverston stated about casting Lohan: "We needed someone who could play complete opposites... but not in a clichéd way.
+Sivertson stated about casting Lohan: "We needed someone who could play complete opposites... but not in a clichéd way.
 The movie really rests on Lindsay's shoulders."
 Likewise, producer Mancuso Jr.'s only concern in casting Lohan was whether the actress, best known for roles in family comedies and teen flicks, could continue making the transition and play more adult-oriented characters, admitting, "It was a risk, but it didn't scare me because I felt like she wouldn't do this unless she was willing to go for it."

 Before the release, Lohan admitted to being apprehensive about taking on the role and people's reception: "Yeah, it kind of fucked my head up a little bit, just because it was so intense.
-Chris Siverston is a fucking genius.
+Chris Sivertson is a fucking genius.
 We made a deal that I will do any film he wants me to do."
-After they enjoyed working together in the film, Lohan and Sivertson were in talks to team up for another horror movie titled Hippy, which did not materialize.
+After they enjoyed working together on the film, Lohan and Sivertson were in talks to team up for another horror movie titled Hippy, which did not materialize.
 She continued, "I don't think there has been a role for an actress like this movie was for me in so long.
 At first I was like 'I can't do this, I'm getting my leg cut off.
 I don't want to look like that in scenes, I want to look decent!'
 But that was just me being young and stupid," expressing her motive behind doing the movie wanting people to finally see her as an actress again, "I just pray people won't rip me apart for it, and be negative."
 In July 2007, Lohan was arrested for driving under the influence, which prevented her from doing promotion for the film, including its premiere event and a scheduled appearance on The Tonight Show with Jay Leno.